denisecase/setup-brave-browser/README.md

 Download and install the version for your device.
 No account is required.

+## Note on Adobe PDF Integration
+After installation, the main menu in the upper-left corner of Brave may display "Error".
+This may be triggered by Brave’s new Adobe Acrobat PDF integration, which is recommended by Brave but optional.

+When clicked, Brave will ask whether you want to:

+- Keep Adobe PDF App - Continue using the enhanced Adobe Acrobat PDF features (such as fill, sign, and comment).
+Choose this if you want richer PDF tools directly in the browser.

+- Remove the Adobe PDF App - Revert to Brave’s built-in PDF viewer, which is fast, private, and often more stable.
+This is recommended if you prefer simplicity and privacy.

+If unsure, feel free to remove it.
+It can always be installed later as desired.

 ---

 ## 2. Set Global Privacy Settings

 After installation:

-1. Open Brave
-2. Go to Settings / Shields
+1. Open Brave.
+Click on the main menu (☰ in the upper right).
+Click "Settings".
+3. On the Settings page, click the ☰ menu (in the upper left), then click **Shields**.
+4. Adjust the global defaults as needed to set:
    - Trackers & Ads Blocking: Aggressive
-   - Upgrade connections to HTTPS: Enabled
+   - Upgrade connections to HTTPS: Strict
+   - Block scripts: Off
-   - Block fingerprinting: Strict
+   - Block fingerprinting: On
-3. Go to Settings / Privacy and Security
-   - Disable telemetry (under Brave Rewards, Background Sync, Autofill, etc.)
-   - Review cookie, history, and permission settings
+   - Block cookies: Block third-party cookies
+   - Forget me when I close this site: On
+   - Store contact information for future broken site reports: Optional
+   - Allow Facebook logins and embedded posts: Off
+   - Allow X embedded tweets: Off
+   - Allow LinkedIn embedded posts: Off
+5. On the Settings page, click the ☰ menu (in the upper left), then click **Privacy and Security**
+   - WebRTC IP handling policy: Disable non-proxied UDP
+   - Allow the data collection options if you like - they are safe and helpful.

-These settings will be the defaults for all profiles.
-They can be overwritten as desired for specific profiles.
+These global settings will be defaulted for all profiles.
+Settings can be overwritten as desired for specific profiles.

 ---